erwinbierens/Microsoft-Teams/README.md

 A way to quickly check a phone number in your Microsft365 tenant.

-# 🍿 Feedback or suggestions
+# 🍿 Issues, Feedback or suggestions
 Feel free to contact me if you have any issues, feedback or suggestions for scripts.

 📫 erwin @ bierens .it